ContinuumIO/pytrth/README.rst

 Python Interface to the Thomson Reuters Tick History API
 ========================================================

+**Note: This is fork of the original project in https://github.com/brotchie/pytrth **

 **Note: This Python package is in no way affiliated with Thomson Reuters or any of its subsidiaries.**

 pytrth provides a lite wrapper around the Thomson Reuters Tick History (TRTH)